chanwkkk/food-order-app/README.md

 cd food-order-app
 ```

 To view the page correctly, you have to run the application server first.
-So go to the backedn folder:
+So go to the backend folder:

 ```
 cd ghibli-movies-backend